Chronoblog/gatsby-theme-chronoblog/CONTRIBUTING.md

 ### Tests

-Every time there is a new push to any branch, a `.github/workflows/tests.yml` will be launched.
+Every time there is a new push to any branch, a `.github/workflows/new-push.yml` will be launched.
 It will run tests and run builds in various environments to check if they build correctly.

 ### Publish

-Publishing a new version is publishing a new version in npm and publishing new versions of starters (with a new version) in their repositories.
+Publishing a new version is publishing a new version in npm and publishing new versions of starters in their repositories.
+This process is due to `.github/workflows/new-push.yml`.

+Every time a push comes to the `master`, the following happens:

+- tests
+- check if the version of the package for npm has been updated, and if so, the new version is sent to npm.
+- copying content for starters to separate repositories of these starters

 ### Organization of this monorepository